-If I had to pinpoint the recipe that started it all, my Great Aunt Vieve’s classic hummus with toasted pine nuts would be the answer.
+If I had to pinpoint the recipe that started it all, my Great Aunt Vieve’s lebanese hummus with toasted pine nuts would be the answer.
 From the minute I could reach the kitchen counter, I have been watching the women in my family prepare traditional Middle Eastern dishes.

 This hummus recipe is in honor of my Great Aunt Vieve who taught me the art of balancing lemon and garlic to maximize flavor.
 Her hummus recipe is quite simple but the end result is nothing you will find at the deli counter or in Costco’s cooler.
 It is all about the garnish, my friends.

+Do you know what pine nuts are?
 Have you ever eaten toasted pine nuts?
 By taking a few minutes to toast nuts in a dry pan or bake at 350 for 10 minutes, you will experience a warm, buttery aroma that is second to none.
 Toasting helps release the natural oils in the nuts which gives them a deep, rich flavor that will take any dish stand out.

 My Great Aunt Vieve is no longer with us but I am honored to carry the hummus torch.
 In fact, it is my signature dish at holidays and celebrations.
 Traditionally, it is served as a dip with thin, flat pita bread, but here are a few other great ways to enjoy hummus: